Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Prometheus screenshot showing metric

-The hostmetrics receiver acts as a scheduler, but the heavy lifting is done by scrapers.
-These are modular plugins that you enable individually in the scrapers section of your configuration.
+The hostmetrics receiver only acts as a scheduler that coordinates when metrics are collected.
+The actual work is handled by scrapers, which are modular plugins that you enable individually in the scrapers section of your configuration.

-If you are coming from the Prometheus ecosystem, you can think of these scrapers as the equivalent of Node Exporter collectors.
+If you're coming from the Prometheus ecosystem, these scrapers are roughly equivalent to Node Exporter collectors.

-They generate metrics that generally follow OpenTelemetry Semantic Conventions, which may look slightly different from what you are used to seeing in Prometheus.
+They emit metrics that generally follow OpenTelemetry Semantic Conventions, which can look quite different from the metric names and labels you're used to in Prometheus.

-Here's how the most common scrapers map to the Node Exporter equivalents you might already be familiar with:
+The table below shows how the most commonly used scrapers map to the Node Exporter collectors you may already be familiar with:

 cpusystem.cpu.*node_cpu_*